moby/buildkit/README.md

 We are open to adding more backends.

-To start the buildkitd daemon using systemd socket activiation, you can install the buildkit systemd unit files.
+To start the buildkitd daemon using systemd socket activation, you can install the buildkit systemd unit files.
 See [Systemd socket activation](#systemd-socket-activation)

 The buildkitd daemon listens gRPC API on `/run/buildkit/buildkitd.sock` by default, but you can also use TCP sockets.